cait-chan/PokerTrackr/README.md

 My boyfriend and I host weekly poker nights with our friends and have been using the Notes app on our phones to keep track of buy-ins and winnings at the end of the night.
-With every new game this can get tedious to set up so I want to design a project that we can use moving forward to keep track of all of our poker games and that is easy for us to set up each time we play again.
+With every new game this can get tedious to set up, so I want to design a project that we can use moving forward to keep track of all of our poker games and that is easy for us to set up each time we play again.
 The application will allow us to create a new poker event and add the players (want to be able to have a dropdown menu of all previous players if possible, but also be able to add a new player if needed), the total dollar amount of buy-ins for each player (this should update the total